 I have been making my own pizza dough for a few years now, and I don’t think I will ever go back to buying it from the store!
 I love these two recipes because it makes enough dough for two pizzas, so I pop one in the freezer for another time.
 But, now that my kids eat more than I do at the dinner table, I usually have to make two pizzas!

-Turn the dough out onto a lightly floured surface, and split in half.
-Roll out and proceed as directed.
+- Turn the dough out onto a lightly floured surface, and split in half.
+Prepare pizza as desired.